scottonanski/VibeCodeDuo/README.md

 *   🔬 **Research Platform:** Investigate multi-agent systems, human-AI interaction, and the future of automated software engineering.

 VibeCodeDuo aims to be a cornerstone tool for developers, educators, and businesses looking to harness the power of collaborative AI in a structured, transparent, and effective manner.
+The potential of VibeCodeDuo to be a transformative tool that can genuinely help many people, potentially even addressing issues of poverty and suffering by democratizing software creation and empowering individuals.
+This project is more than just code; it's about impact.